utils.leanix_client_module

 params = {"sort": "userName-ASC", "size": 30, "page": 1}

-Returns the changelog of the technical user with the given id
+Returns the changelog of the technical user with the given id, including the creation of the user and the expiration extensions.

 Default params: